-85. Which types of penalties are only imposed after normal due process including a trial?
+- 85. Which types of penalties are only imposed after normal due process including a trial?

 - A. criminal penalties.

 - B. civil penalties.

 - C. criminal and civil penalties.

 - D. tax return.

-- E. None of these.
+- E. None of the above.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analysis Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
 Level of Difficulty: 3 Haro Topic: Taxpayer and Tax Practitioner Penalties

-- 86. A tax practitioner can avoid IRS penalty relating to a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these.
+86. A tax practitioner can avoid IRS penalty relating to a tax return position:

+- A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of the above.

-AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analysis Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Taxpayer and Tax Practitioner Penalties
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
+Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties

-- 87. A tax practitioner can avoid IRS penalty relating to a tax return position: - A. only if the position has a more likely than not chance of being sustained by the IRS or courts. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is not substantial authority to support the position. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.
+- 87. A tax practitioner can avoid IRS penalty relating to a tax return position: - A. only if the position has a more likely than not chance of being sustained by the IRS or courts. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is not substantial authority to support the position. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of the above.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analysis Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Taxpayer and Tax Practitioner Penalties
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
+Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties